garyCoffey/vue_blogs/content/articles/building-portfolio.md

 ---
-layout: post
+img: jekyll.png
+alt: picture of science beaker
-title: 'Building portfolio'
+title: Building portfolio
-description: 'We will be walking through how to develop your own portfolio website using the Jekyll framework.'
+description: We will be walking through how to develop your own portfolio website using the Jekyll framework.
-github_name: 'portfolio_example'
+github_name: portfolio_example
-categories: blogs
+categories: [blogs]
 ---
 ### Language